c1flores/Text-Editor/README.md

 ## Installation

-  - Clone the repository to your local machine.
+  1. Fork and clone repoitory to local machine.
-  - To install dependencies, run '''npm i''' as this will install all necessary dependencies.
+  2. Run ```npm i``` to install dependencies in local project directory.

 ## Usage

-  - Use application through the deployed link above.
+  1. Use application through the deployed link above.
-  - For offline use, user can go to the link and click the "install" button to open the web application on home screen.
+  2. For offline use, user can go to the link and click the "install" button to open the web application on home screen.